SupriyaKirsur/SupriyaKirsur/README.md

 - 👋 Hi, I’m @Supriya Kirasur
-- 👀 I’m working as QA
+- 👀 I’m working as Quality Analyst
 - 🌱 I’m currently working on E-commerce applications
 - 📫 How to reach me supriya.kirasur@remosys.in